 - Still shopping?
 Our TV buying guide has the 9 things you need to know

-By choosing a 70-inch TV you’ll sacrifice some things that will provide a better viewing experience, such as OLED or QLED screens.
+By choosing a 70-inch TV you’ll sacrifice some things that will provide a better viewing experience, such as the OLED or QLED screens featured in our best 4K TVs list.
 But if you find a good deal on a TV this size — or it really is the perfect match for your space — you’ll be rewarded with a large screen to enjoy TV shows, movies and more.

 What are the best 70-inch TVs?